Fortune-Adekogbe/Gridlines/README.md

 ```

 ## Possible Future Work
+- Adding summaries of the grid's performance per month
-- Predicting the likelihood of grid collapse.
+- Predicting the likelihood of grid collapse
 - Filling in gaps in data using predictive methods
+- Adding news information to complement data in carring out points 2 and 3.
+Possibly also adding news summaries to the dashboard for more context.

 ## Acknowledgement
 - Myself for being HIM.